vebb374/obs-overlays-dad/README.md

     ```bash
     npm run dev
     ```
-    The app will be available at `http://localhost:5173` (or the next available port).
+    The app will be available at `http://localhost:5173`.

 ## 🖥️ Usage Guide